aledanna00/ProgettoPA/README.md

 # Kotlin Framework

 In the file Server.kt we implemented an HTTP server in Kotlin using Java's built-in HttpServer, capable of handling GET requests with dynamic routing, path parameters, and query parameters.
 It also includes basic JSON serialization for response data.
+The postman collection can be found in pa2025.postman_colection.json

 ## Usage
 Firstly it is mandatory to open the connection with the server, so that it listens at port 8080.
 Below you can find: